 Kurt Vonnegut’s second novel, published in 1959.
-My copy has been through some tough times.
+My Dell paperback copy has been through some tough times.

 5 out of 5 stars.

-Malachi Constant, an arrogant man whose wealth has come completely by luck, is unwillingly sent on a series of adventures on Mars, Mercury, and Titan.
+Arrogant, wealthy Malachi Constant is unwillingly sent on a series of adventures on Mars, Mercury, and Titan.

 Don’t think too hard about the science; this is sci-fi as satire and social commentary, sharing a bed with Hitchhikers Guide to the Galaxy.
 If you like that, there’s a good chance you’ll like this.